Ruby-Debutant/EasyRuby/README.md

 RubyGems on a windows system, head over to http://rubyinstaller.org/ for more information.

-### Development Kit (DevKit)

-A MSYS/MinGW based toolkit that enables RailsInstaller to build native C/C++ packages, both for Ruby and gems.
-DevKit is built and maintained by the wonderful folks over at the RubyInstaller (http://rubyinstaller.org/) project.

 ### Git

 The git version that is bundled into RailsInstaller is